jjwithanr/obsidian_bible_study/docs/New Testament/1 John/1John4.md

 The completeness of love means we do not cower in fear before God, dreading His judgment, either now or **in the day of judgment**.
 #enduringword

+The fear that sprouts in my heart when I feel the inkling to evangelize to someone reveals that my motive is not rooted in love.
+It's rooted in doing something godly—without love.
+Lord, help me get the first things first.
+#jj

+If we truly abide in the Father's love, we will be without fear...
+Love and fear are incompatible.
+They cannot coexist...
+The faer spoken of here is not to be confused with reverence for God.
+Reverence will only deepen through the experience of God's love.
+#barker

 #### v.19
 >We love because he first loved us.